 As we careen forward, grabbing at everything that blinks or glows and hurling it into classrooms, digitizing, game-ifying, and dripping with the flop-sweat of 21st century panic, might we pause to ask whether we are short-changing our students with all of this indiscriminate flailing?
-Are we perhaps underestimating students when we assert that the way they learn is so significantly different from that of all humans who have come before them that we must completely overturn our educational system?
+Are we underestimating students when we assert that the way they learn is so significantly different from that of all humans who have come before them that we must completely overturn our educational system?

 The school at which I work is fully tech-enabled; the students all have laptops smart phones, and access to the web at school and at home.
 I wouldn’t wish it to be otherwise; these tools are enhancers of learning and an inextricable part of our daily lives.
 And yet time and again I’ve observed that the most engaging community events seem to be those in which a single speaker addresses us from a place of deep knowledge and experience about the work they do and how they derive meaning from it.
 The best speakers ask us to be present and engaged together for a common intellectual purpose.
 Rather than trying to grab students’ attention by dumbing down or “blinging” up the material, pandering to some assumption about teenagers’ short attention spans or an imagined need for showmanship, the most engaging speakers bring their audience with them in a way that broadens our worldviews and inspires deep reflection.
 They are adults who live lives devoted deeply and authentically to their work, to which they have committed decades of study and labor, and they serve as important models to young people.
 The lesson isn’t just about the writing process, or the artwork, or the scholarship; the lesson is about how to craft a meaningful, rich, honest and rewarding life centered on work that is genuine and important to you.

-This is not an argument for a lecture-based approach to education, by the way.
+This is not an argument for a lecture-based or tech-free approach to education, by the way.
 Far from it.
 Good learning ought to be varied and engaging in a way that is appropriate to the subject matter and the age group of the learners.
 Good teaching is nimble and flexible and constantly re-examined.
 And student-centered learning can be high tech or low.

 But I suspect that if we were to create a speaker series of specialists in 21st century digital learning and educational technology to address our community, the result would be dispiriting.
-Because when it comes to modeling meaningful and deeply-considered work, the ed-tech and consulting industries simply have nothing to offer.
+Because when it comes to modeling meaningful and deeply-considered work, the ed-tech and consulting industries simply have little to offer.
 What the players in these industries share is a desire to profit from the aggressive and mercenary promotion of indiscriminate technology use in the classroom, a market of some fifty million potential consumers.
 They promote that end by engaging in a sustained campaign of demagoguery based on the fear of an uncertain economic future, then promise that their services or products offer a sure solution to this uncertainty.
 This marketing campaign is accompanied by the vicious demonization of those with questions or concerns, who are denigrated as obstructive Luddites working against the interests of children.
-To be sure, there are many tech-evangelists who are sincere and well meaning; credulous bandwagon-jumping about digital learning is rewarded in powerful ways within school systems, and a teacher or administrator perhaps can’t be blamed for avoiding the damning slander that questioning the value of ed-tech is a near-equivalent to child abuse.
+To be sure, there are many tech-evangelists who are sincere and well meaning; credulous bandwagon-jumping about digital learning is rewarded in powerful ways within school systems, and a teacher or administrator perhaps can’t be blamed for avoiding the slander that very nearly equates questioning the value of ed-tech with child abuse.